wp-plugins/showbox/readme.txt

 1. Launch your DropBox
 2. Move your images, photos in DropBox public folder
-3. Input your login and password in ShowBox widget admin page
+3. Input your login and password from your DropBox account in ShowBox widget admin page
 4. Input subfolder name (optional)
 5. Press Submit